Sex & the Spiritual Teachers: Spiritual Sexual Predators in the SBNR Community

 Bikram Choudhury

-Rebecca Moss, "Why Do Sex Scandals Keep Rocking the Yoga World?"
-Elle (May 15, 2013).
+Keep Rocking the Yoga World?"
+Elle (May 15,

 Marc Gafni

-Jeff Bell & Greta DeJong, “Trial by Interenet?
-An “Architypal Spiritual Drama,” Chrysalis (July 2008): 20-25.
+Greta DeJong, “Trial by Interenet?
+An “Architypal Spiritual Drama,” Chrysalis (July

 Mark Oppenheimer, "A Spiritual Leader Gains Stature, Trailed by a Troubled Past," New York Times (Dec 25, 2015).

-Less than helpful excuse making relating to Gafni:
+helpful excuse making relating to Gafni:

 "Sexual relationships between teacher and student are usually, though not always, the result of a mutual process and agreement.
 It is rare that a teacher will engage a sexual relationship with a student without the latter's full and willing consent."
 Caplan, The Guru Question (p.
 175).

-naïveté would be better, or her experience as the partner of someone she personally believes to be innocent of the charges brought against him.
+I do not think we should accept Dr. Caplan's claim here in view of the place of deception on the part of sexually predatory spiritual teachers as part of their (often well established) routine of seduction.
+The idea that teachers and students usually enter into sexual relationships with their eyes wide open, rendering "full and willing consent" after the full disclosure arrived at through a "mutual process and agreement" is certainly a fanciful view.
+I put this under the term "excuse making," but perhaps that is to strong a word.
+Perhaps naïveté would be better, or her experience as the partner of someone she personally believes to be innocent of the charges brought against him.
 Certainly what she says afterward is true: “if we choose to become involved, we disempower ourselves when we place the full responsibility on teachers should our sexual liaisons with them not turn out the way we imagined” (176).
 However the very language of sexual liaisons "not turning out like we imagined" when made in the context of the previous claim that the liaisons were entered into on the basis of "mutual process and agreement," tends to shift the blame for disappointment onto the student rather than the teacher.
 In order to make sure the full context of Dr. Caplan's statement is seen I reproduce the fuller passage below:

 Sexual relationships between teacher and student are usually, though not always, the result of a mutual process and agreement.
 It is rare that a teacher will engage a sexual relationship with a student without the latter's full and willing consent.
 Of course, the teacher has power and influence in the situation, and he or [176] she should take full responsibility for how this power is used or misused in terms of seduction and eroticism.
 But if we choose to become involved, we disempower ourselves when we place the full responsibility on teachers should our sexual liaisons with them not turn out the way we imagined.